saga0619/HID_BLE_relay_dongle/README.md

 # HID BLE Relay Dongle

-The **HID BLE Relay Dongle** is a firmware for the **nRF52840 Dongle** that bridges keyboard input from a Bluetooth-connected laptop to a USB-connected server or headless system.
+The **HID BLE Relay Dongle** is a firmware for the **nRF52840 Dongle** that bridges keyboard and mouse input from a Bluetooth-connected PC to a USB-connected server or headless system.
 It operates as a BLE peripheral and functions as a USB HID keyboard, seamlessly relaying inputs for remote control scenarios.
 ![Simple decription](./hidble.png)

 ---